-The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Resolutions.
+The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Resolution.

-The Bonds are dated September 1, 2021, with interest payable on March 1, 2022, and each September 1 and March 1 thereafter (each an "Interest Payment Date") until the earlier of maturity or redemption.
+The Bonds are dated December 1, 2024, and will accrue interest from the initial date of delivery (on or about December 19, 2024) (the "Date of Delivery"), with interest payable on March 1, 2025, and each September 1 and March 1 thereafter (each an "Interest Payment Date") until the earlier of maturity or redemption.
 The Bonds are fully registered bonds maturing on September 1 of the years shown on the inside cover page of this Official Statement.
-Principal of the Bonds will be payable to the Registered Owners at maturity or redemption upon presentation at the principal payment office of the paying agent/registrar, initially, Zions Bancorporation,

-National Association, Houston, Texas (the "Paying Agent/Registrar").
+Principal of the Bonds will be payable to the registered owners of the Bonds (the "Registered Owners") at maturity or redemption upon presentation at the principal payment office of the paying agent/registrar, initially, Zions Bancorporation, National Association, Houston, Texas (the "Paying Agent/Registrar").
 Interest on the Bonds will be payable by check, dated as of the Interest Payment Date, and mailed by the Paying Agent/Registrar to Registered Owners as shown on the records of the Paying Agent/Registrar at the close of business on the 15th calendar day of the month next preceding the Interest Payment Date (the "Record Date") or by such other customary banking arrangements as may be agreed upon by the Paying Agent/Registrar and a Registered Owner at the risk and expense of such Registered Owner.